collapsed-stacks/startups/questions/1171/how-can-i-measure-and-better-predict-the-demand-for-my-service.md

 - tagged: `product`, `brand`
 - score: 3

-<p>I am a software developer and I.T. professional with additional expertise in blogging and e-reporting</p>
+I am a software developer and I.T. professional with additional expertise in blogging and e-reporting

-<p>I am wishing to start up a company that will create and manage another company's (client) I.T. systems, online marketing and anything else digital.</p>
+I am wishing to start up a company that will create and manage another company's (client) I.T. systems, online marketing and anything else digital.

-<p>The primus of the company is that we will consult any other company on any solution they wish, we will charge for the consultation if a solution is devised and implemented, depending on their contract type we will then manage the solution (e.g. if a company wants a login system, we will create it, create a database of login information, and manage that database for that company if they so wish).
-We will also provide blogging and social networking services for that company, we will become their outsourced I.T. department and online solution/management team.</p>
+The primus of the company is that we will consult any other company on any solution they wish, we will charge for the consultation if a solution is devised and implemented, depending on their contract type we will then manage the solution (e.g. if a company wants a login system, we will create it, create a database of login information, and manage that database for that company if they so wish).
+We will also provide blogging and social networking services for that company, we will become their outsourced I.T. department and online solution/management team.

-<p>I trust that in a world where dependency on IT and online capabilities is growing, demand will be plenty</p>
+I trust that in a world where dependency on IT and online capabilities is growing, demand will be plenty

-<p>But how can I better predict and record the amount of demand for my service?
+But how can I better predict and record the amount of demand for my service?
 Like surveys possibly?
 But how can I make sure they are answered honestly?
-Any other way of predicting demand/possible consumer interest?</p>
+Any other way of predicting demand/possible consumer interest?

 ## Answer 1193